 Every time I come across a description of what’s in my bed pillow (not the fiber content, but the added dust, allergens, dust mites, skin, and sweat—eew), I vow to replace it more often.
 In fact, the image makes me want to replace my pillow weekly, every time I wash the sheets.
 Not practical of course.
 Or sustainable.
-Happily, I’ve discovered that it’s possible to wash pillows.
+Happily, I’ve learned a few things about pillow care.
+And I discovered that it’s possible to wash pillows.
 Here’s how.

 How do I clean a foam or latex pillow?

 Foam and latex pillows need a gentler pillow care approach than the washing machine can deliver.
 (The foam or latex will pull apart when agitated.)
 You should never put a foam or latex pillow in the dryer, either.
 It’s a fire hazard—plus the pillow will probably never dry!

 You have a few options for washing a foam or latex pillow.
 (The first two options result in a very heavy, wet pillow; I would opt to spot clean instead whenever possible.)
 Remove the pillow protector.
 Then do one of the following:

 • Option 1: Swish some mild liquid detergent in a sink or tub of water, then submerge the pillow in the water.
 Gently move it around.
 Drain off the soapy water and replace with rinse water.
 Swish the pillow in the rinse water and drain.
 Repeat until all of the soap is removed.

 Dry the pillow on a flat, ventilated surface in a spot with good air circulation.
 A spot in the sun, especially on a breezy day, is perfect.
 If you need to dry the pillow indoors, place it near a fan to keep the air circulating around it.